anaclumos/extracranial/posts/2022-09-02-brane/en.md

 ---
 title: 'The Web Standard Mini App Problem'
-description: 'I worked as a full-time Mini-App researcher intern at Karrot.
+description: 'I worked as a full-time Mini App researcher intern at Karrot.
 This is what I found.'
 authors: anaclumos
 slug: '/A370F3'
-draft: true
 ---

 import Admonition from '@theme/Admonition'